unkreative/calendar/README.md

 # calendar

-this is a project to develop a calendar for my school.
+this is a project to develop a calendar for my school to manage presences of students